A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Neutral Higgs production

 where the charge-misidentified Drell-Yan background is reduced by vetoing same-sign electron pairs with $m_{ee} <12$~GeV.
 The CRW then requires two to five jets, two of them $b$-tagged.
 All jets have to fulfill $|\eta_j| < 2.4$, and events are selected if they fulfill any one of

 Finally, the analysis requires~\cite{Sirunyan:2019wxt}

 With this selection, CMS observes 338 events with $335 \pm 18$ events expected from SM-backgrounds plus $4t$ signal.
 To estimate the CRW limits on $\rho_{tc}$, we generate both neutral Higgs processes with the decay $H/A \to t \bar c$, followed by lepton-hadron combinations of the top decays at $\sqrt{s}= 13$~TeV.
-We use the same setup as for the charged Higgs simulations, except that we use the CMS detector card in Delphes.
+We use the same setup as for the charged Higgs simulations, except that we use the default CMS detector card in Delphes~3.4.2.
+Remaining uncertainties on our simulation affect the $c$-initiated processes $cg \to bH^+$ and $cg \to t A/t H$, such as from parton densities and scale dependence~\cite{Buza:1996wv,Boos:2003yi,Maltoni:2012pa,Butterworth:2015oua}.
+We expect them to be small, and do not include them, just as we do not account for non-prompt and fake backgrounds.

 There exist a similar ATLAS search~\cite{Aad:2020klt}, but it is less constraining~\cite{Hou:2020ciy}.
 This is primarily due to the definition of signal regions and selection criteria.
 Furthermore, searches for squark pair production in $R$-parity violating supersymmetry~\cite{Aad:2019ftg} and exotics searches for same-sign dileptons and $b$-jets~\cite{Aaboud:2018xpj} involve similar final states, but their selection cuts are too model-specific to be applied to our signature.